alteryx/evalml/docs/source/api_reference.rst

 Classifiers
 -----------

-Classifiers are components that take in data as input and output a predicted class label.
+Classifiers are components that output a predicted class label.

 .. autosummary::
     :toctree: generated